Humble-saaber/Data-Tree-to-HTML-Converter/README.md

 # Data-Tree-to-HTML-Converter
-Small project that allow to transform a certain data structure to a HTML-string.
+Example of code that allows to transform a certain data structure to a HTML-string.